Gearbox Software: Other media

 A Borderlands film was released by Gearbox and Lionsgate in 2024, with Eli Roth as director.
 The film received negative reviews from critics and poor reception from fans.

 In April 2020, Gearbox announced it was developing a television series based on its Brothers in Arms series.

 Technology

-In 2006, they partnered with Dell and Intel to provide development computer systems and technology for their studio.
+In 2006, it partnered with Dell and Intel to provide development computer systems and technology for its studio.

-In June 2007, they purchased a Moven motion capture system that uses non-optical inertia technology, to augment their existing Vicon optical motion capture system becoming one of the few independent developers with two in-house motion capture capabilities.
+In June 2007, it purchased a Moven motion capture system that uses non-optical inertia technology, to augment its existing Vicon optical motion capture system becoming one of the few independent developers with two in-house motion capture capabilities.

-In February 2008, it was announced that they had licensed NaturalMotion's Morpheme software.
+In February 2008, it was announced that it had licensed NaturalMotion's Morpheme software.